clevertree/fan-edits/FanMixes/Sonic - DeSchwartzed/README.md

 ## Changes
 All distracting dialogs are removed, while all plot points are retained.
+The credit vocal songs (which had nothing to do with Sonic games or movies) have been replaced with actual remixes of sonic game music.
 I added four remixes to each movie from the corresponding Sonic game.
 Sonic 3 2024 included remixes from both Sonic 3 game and Sonic and Knuckles.

 ### Removals